void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 way to cope with unexpected change.
 Feel free to chat on Void's official IRC channel `#voidlinux` on freenode.
 You can also find us at `r/voidlinux` on Reddit.
 We also maintain a mailing list which you can find on the website.
-All our chat resources

 # What happens now?